jp43/DockBox/README.rst

  source env/bin/activate

-to activate the virtual environment (do not forget to activate your environment every time you log into your system).
+to activate the virtual environment (do not forget to activate your environment every time you log into a new shell environment).

 Finally, the DockBox package can be set up using pip by typing